COMET

 Difference-in-Differences

-To demonstrate how DID works and the consequences of misspecification, I require data where I know the true parameter values.
+To demonstrate how DID works and the consequences of misspecification, we require data where we know the true parameter values.
 Therefore this again necessitates using simulated data rather than real-life data.

 Generating Panel-Structured Data

-Panel-Structured data have both an unit and a time index.
-The features that matter are that there should be a common time trend component and an additional time trend component specific only to the “treated” group.
+Panel-Structured data have both a unit and a time index.
+Additionally, there should be a common time trend component and an additional time trend component specific only to the “treated” group.
 For our purposes, it can be more helpful to think of the “treated” group as simply the “group of interest” who may have been differentially affected by something that changed between the “before” and the “after” period(s).
-The minimum number of time periods you require to run a DID estimator is \(2\), but the definition of a “period” is not constrained to “usual” time units like months and years.
-For example, if you have the privilege of working with linked census data, then your period may be decadal or quinquennial, while if you work with stock market data your period may be as fine as minutes or seconds.
+The minimum number of time periods we need to run a DID estimator is \(2\), but the definition of a “period” is not constrained to “usual” time units like months and years.
+For example, if we have the privilege of working with linked census data, then our period may be decadal or quinquennial, while if we work with stock market data our period may be as fine as minutes or seconds.

 set.seed(998)